JetBrains/intellij-platform-plugin-template/README.md

 When they're provided, these lists are available in a few different places:
 - the [CHANGELOG.md](./CHANGELOG.md) file,
 - the [Releases page][gh:releases],
-- the *What's new* section of JetBrains Marketplace Plugin page,
+- the *What's new* section of the JetBrains Marketplace Plugin page,
 - and inside the Plugin Manager's item details.

 There are many methods for handling the project's changelog.
 The one used in the current template project is the [Keep a Changelog][keep-a-changelog] approach.

-The [Gradle Changelog Plugin][gh:gradle-changelog-plugin] takes care of propagating information provided within the [CHANGELOG.md](./CHANGELOG.md) to the [Gradle IntelliJ Plugin][gh:gradle-intellij-plugin].
+The [Gradle Changelog Plugin][gh:gradle-changelog-plugin] takes care of propagating information provided within the [CHANGELOG.md](./CHANGELOG.md) to the [Gradle IntelliJ Plugin][gh:intellij-platform-gradle-plugin].
 You only have to take care of writing down the actual changes in proper sections of the `[Unreleased]` section.

 You start with an almost empty changelog: